rpires71/milestone1/README.md

 **Acceptance Criteria**

-- [ ] IT and web development skills are grouped (e.g. “Frontend”, “Backend”, “Networking”, “Support”).
+- [ ] IT and web development skills are grouped (e.g. "Coding", "Web Development", "Networking", "Support").
-- [ ] Relevant technologies and tools are listed (e.g. Python, Git, HTML, Cisco, CompTIA).
+- [ ] Relevant technologies and tools are listed (e.g. Python, HTML, Cisco, CompTIA).
-- [ ] Mentions of qualifications (A+, CCNA, etc.) and current Full Stack course.
+- [ ] Mentions of qualifications (A+, CCNA, etc.) and current Level 5 Diploma Website Development.
-- [ ] Menu Links to other pages are provided e.g. Projects and Certifications pages .
+- [ ] Menu Links to other pages are provided e.g. Work Experience and Certifications pages .
 - [ ] Navigation and layout are mobile/tablet-friendly and accessible.

 **Tasks**

-- [ ] List each technical skill with tool/language (e.g. “Python – scripting and basic web apps”).
+- [ ] List each technical skill with tool/language (e.g. "Python – scripting and basic web apps").
 - [ ] Organise into clear groups: Programming, Networking, Web Dev, Systems Support.
 - [ ] Include short paragraph about ongoing Code Institute Level 5 training.
-- [ ] Menu link to other pages e.g. Projects and Certifications pages.
+- [ ] Menu link to other pages e.g. Work Experience and Certifications pages.
 - [ ] Use icons or badges for modern, visual appeal.
 - [ ] Ensure skills loads quickly and looks clean on all devices.
 - [ ] Implement responsive navigation using HTML/CSS or Bootstrap.